turirandy/tikitakitoe/README.md

 ## Technologies used
 - I used HTML
 - I uesd CSS to decorate the website
-- Cool colours from canva
+- Cool colours from the canva color wheel https://www.canva.com/colors/color-wheel/
 - I used Js to make a user experience interactive and enjoyable.